 If you’re so tightly strapped for cash that you have very low budgets, there are plenty of ways to save money in Google Ads while sticking to your guns.
 You can also use WordStream’s Free Google Ads Grader to ensure you’re not giving away funds that could be better utilized.

 If you’re already following all of the suggestions in the other post, it might be time to prioritize your account.
 Pick the campaign or keyword set you think is going to perform best, turn off all others, and divert all of your budget to that group.
 Let it run for a while and evaluate performance.
 If you’re seeing results, keep going.
 If not, pause that group and move on to the next.

-It can be easy to get overwhelmed within the Google Ads platform.
+It can be easy to get overwhelmed within the Google Ads platform, especially when starting out in PPC.
 While all the levers are great for people who spend their day jobs managing campaigns, it can be tough to keep up for those who have a wealth of other business decisions to make.
 Hopefully, this list of common mistakes will help you quickly identify any low-hanging fruit you could pick for your account and help ensure your funds are making the biggest impact.